NethermindEth/wei-lite-paper/README.md

 ## Project Structure

-This repository contains the documentation for the ChaosChain project, built using [Vocs](https://vocs.dev).
+This repository contains the documentation for the Wei project, built using [Vocs](https://vocs.dev).

 ### Key Components